Find the Best Grease Trap Cleaning Companies for Your Business

 - Proper Sizing and Installation: Your grease interceptor must be correctly sized for the volume and flow rate of wastewater from your kitchen.
 An undersized unit will fail prematurely, while an oversized one may not function efficiently.
 Installation must follow code, typically including a flow control device.

 - Prohibited Inputs: To maximize efficiency and lifespan, garbage disposals should ideally not empty into grease interceptors.
-Introducing solid food waste accelerates the filling of the trap with solids, requiring more frequent and costly cleaning2.
+Introducing solid food waste accelerates the filling of the trap with solids, requiring more frequent and costly cleaning3.

 - Maintenance Records: You are required to maintain a detailed log of all grease trap cleaning and pumping services.
-These records, often provided as a manifest by your service provider, are the primary documentation inspectors will review to verify compliance1.
+These records, often provided as a manifest by your service provider, are the primary documentation inspectors will review to verify compliance.

 Inspection Schedules and Enforcement: What to Expect

 The Riverside County Department of Environmental Health conducts regular inspections of food service facilities.
-While schedules can vary, many restaurants can expect an annual inspection, though high-volume establishments or those with prior compliance issues may be visited more frequently1.
+While schedules can vary, many restaurants can expect an annual inspection, though high-volume establishments or those with prior compliance issues may be visited more frequently.

 During an inspection, the environmental health specialist will: